firezone/firezone/docs/docs/reference/index.md

 nav_order: 99
 has_children: true
 description: >
-  This section contains comprehensive references for different aspects of using Firezone.
+  This section contains comprehensive reference documentation on Firezone.
 ---